hollance/neural-engine/docs/supported-devices.md

 ## Recent devices without a Neural Engine

 It's important to note that not *all* new devices have a Neural Engine.
-The A10 and earlier chipset does not have an ANE but is still being used in certain devices.
+The A10 and earlier chipsets do not have an ANE, but are still present in certain devices released recently by Apple.

 Devices with an A10 Fusion: